felixgborrego/r99RustProblems/README.md

 You can find more information at [The 99 Problems](https://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html)

-So far, I have implemented 13 of 99.

 ## Testing

 This project uses standard cargo, just install cargo and run: